thiagsv/scheduling-app/README.md

 # Workforce Scheduling System

-A small workforce scheduling app that accepts natural-language commands and converts them into scheduling actions.
+A workforce scheduling app with a chat-based interface for creating, filling, and updating schedules with natural-language commands.

 ## Overview